xUmutKx/LyricsForPoweramp/docs/guide.md

 4. Update the fields (Title, Artist, Album, Lyrics, etc.) in the dialog and save.

 Note: This requires [Storage Access Permission](#selected-folders).

+You can also edit metadata from lyrics search results.

 Important: You need to refresh the library in Poweramp first, and then refresh the plugin library to see the updated metadata in the plugin library.